 Provide adequate water to the towns of Winthrop and Twisp

 Welcome to the Methow Watershed Council

 Save the Date!
-The MWC presents a FREE film and talk on Instream Flows ~ January 21, 7PM at the Twisp Grange
+The MWC presents a FREE film and talk with Kent Woodruff about beavers and climate change, TUESDAY FEBRUARY 18, 7PM at the Twisp Grange

 Share your input with the Resilient Methow Climate Action Task Force.
 More info here.

 Interested in volunteering to have a water meter on your well?
 Visit our project page.

 Meetings are held the third Thursday of every month at the Methow Valley Community Center Basement in Twisp.

 The public is always welcome!